 Since November 2015 I have been working for Panthera to coordinate their leopard program in Southeast Asia.
 My goal is to establish long-term monitoring sites for leopards within the remaining parts of their range.
 I also will work with governments and local NGOs to help increase enforcement in protected areas where leopards still occur.
 I am currently conducting camera-trap surveys to determine the density of leopards in eastern Cambodia, Malaysia, Thailand, and potentially Myanmar.
 I hope to expand the program to include the monitoring of the Javan leopard (Panthera pardus melas), a Critically Endangered subspecies, on Java island, Indonesia.

 My previous research focused on dholes (Cuon alpinus), and Endangered Species, in Cambodia, Laos, and Bhutan.
 Before that I studied several other carnivore species, mostly canids, in South Africa, Poland, Texas, and Kansas (see Research tab for summaries).

 I am still affiliated with the Wildlife Conservation Research Unit (WildCRU), University of Oxford, where I have been conducting research since 2004.
+I am a former Fulbright Scholar (Poland; 2002-04) and Marie Curie Fellow (University of Oxford; 2005-07).
 I am a member of the IUCN Canid Specialist Group, along with the IUCN Dhole Working Group.
 I also am a member of the Society for Conservation Biology, American Society of Mammalogists, and The Wildlife Society.